kubedb/docs/docs/guides/solr/restart/restart.md

 # Restart Solr

-KubeDB supports restarting the Solr database via a SolrOpsRequest.
+KubeDB supports restarting the Solr database via a `SolrOpsRequest`.
 Restarting is useful if some pods are got stuck in some phase, or they are not working correctly.
 This tutorial will show you how to use that.

 ## Before You Begin